Environmental Management at Konica Minolta

 Formulation of Eco Vision 2050 for a sustainable Earth and society

-In January 2009 Konica Minolta formulated Eco Vision 2050 as its long-term environmental vision.
+Konica Minolta has formulated Eco Vision 2050 as its long-term environmental vision.
 This vision guides Konica Minolta in the right direction to achieve its future objectives and fulfill its responsibility as a global corporation by contributing to a sustainable Earth and society.

-Konica Minolta created the Medium-Term Environmental Plan 2016 as a milestone marker toward the goals outlined in its Eco Vision 2050.
+Konica Minolta also has created the Medium-Term Environmental Plan 2016 as a milestone marker toward the goals outlined in its Eco Vision 2050.

 Eco Vision 2050